Spirited Away: Supernaturalism

 The major themes of Spirited Away, heavily influenced by Japanese Shinto-Buddhist folklore, centre on the protagonist, Chihiro, and her liminal journey through the realm of spirits.
 The central location of the film is a Japanese bathhouse where a great variety of Japanese folklore creatures, including kami, come to bathe.
 Miyazaki cites the solstice rituals when villagers call forth their local kami and invite them into their baths.
 Chihiro also encounters kami of animals and plants.
 Miyazaki says of this:

 In my grandparents' time, it was believed that kami existed everywhere – in trees, rivers, insects, wells, anything.
 My generation does not believe this, but I like the idea that we should all treasure everything because spirits might exist there, and we should treasure everything because there is a kind of life to everything.

 Chihiro's archetypal entrance into another world changes her status as one somewhere between child and adult.
 Chihiro also stands outside societal boundaries in the supernatural setting.
 The use of the word kamikakushi (literally 'hidden by gods') within the Japanese title, and its associated folklore, reinforces this liminal passage: "Kamikakushi is a verdict of 'social death' in this world, and coming back to this world from Kamikakushi meant 'social resurrection.'"

 Additional themes are expressed through No-Face, who reflects the characters who surround him, learning by example and taking the traits of whomever he consumes.
 This nature results in No-Face's monstrous rampage through the bathhouse.
 After Chihiro saves No-Face with the emetic dumpling, he becomes timid once more.
 At the end of the film, Zeniba decides to take care of No-Face so he can develop without the negative influence of the bathhouse.

 Fantasy

 The film has been compared to Lewis Carroll's Alice's Adventures in Wonderland and Through the Looking Glass, as the stories are set in fantasy worlds, involve disturbances in logic and stability, and there are motifs such as food having metamorphic qualities; though other developments and themes are not shared.

-Yubaba has many similarities to the Coachman from the 1940 film Pinocchio, in the sense that she mutates humans into pigs in a similar way that the boys of Pleasure Island were mutated into donkeys.
 Upon gaining employment at the bathhouse, Yubaba's seizure of Chihiro's true name symbolically kills the child, who must then assume adulthood.
 She then undergoes a rite of passage according to the monomyth format; to recover continuity with her past, Chihiro must create a new identity.